EAGD/Workspace/Docker/Jenkins/readme.md

 - git push origin main <br>

-# Guide to run this project
+# Guide to run and install this project

 - start entering inside the folder or where your dockerfile is, then run the first command <br>
     "docker build -t jenkins . <br>